-Within Defra, your personal and identifying data will be available to teams working on the Call for Evidence.
-These would include the following: the policy team named in the Call for Evidence documents, the Consultation Coordinator and the team analysing the Call for Evidence responses.
-On occasion, Defra will engage outside contractors for analysis, where this is the case, this will be clearly stated in the Call for Evidence document.
+Within Defra, your personal and identifying data will be available to teams working on the consultation.
+These would include the following: the policy team named in the consultation documents; the Consultation Coordinator; and the team analysing the consultation responses.
+On occasion, Defra will engage outside contractors for analysis, where this is the case, this will be clearly stated in the consultation document.
 Any outside contractor will be subject to Defra's data protection policy.